24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 24.7 Foreign Influence Transparency Scheme

-Australia has recently implemented a suite of measures aimed at countering the threat of espionage, foreign interference and covert influence in Australia.
+Australia implemented a suite of measures aimed at countering the threat of espionage, foreign interference and covert influence in Australia.
 One of those measures is the Foreign Influence Transparency Scheme Act 2018 (Cth) (Scheme), which commenced on 10 December 2018.

 The Scheme is aimed at increasing visibility of the extent of foreign influence over Australia’s political and government processes.
 The Scheme imposes registration and other obligations on persons who undertake or agree to undertake certain, mostly political, activities on behalf of foreign principals.

 The activities covered by the scheme include parliamentary and general political lobbying in Australia, communications and disbursement activities, and activities by former Australian Cabinet Ministers and certain other high-level officials.
 Whether an activity is registrable will depend on what type of foreign principal is involved, what activity is undertaken and, in some cases, whether the purpose of that activity is political or government influence.

 There are a number of exemptions available, including for diplomatic activities, industry representative bodies, registered charities and trade unions.
 Limited exemptions apply for commercial or business pursuits.

 - the definition of foreign principal is broad, covering not only foreign governments and foreign political organisations, but also entities related to foreign governments or foreign political organisations in certain prescribed ways;

 - if required to register, a person must provide certain information to the Australian Government, which may be published on a public transparency register; and

 - registrants are subject to a number of ongoing reporting, disclosure and record-keeping requirements.
 There are also heightened reporting requirements during Australian voting periods.